lhelms2/rtd-template/docs/source/quick_start.rst

 Quick Start Guide
 ===================

-This quick start guide is intented to get a new user started using XXX.
+This quick start guide includes the topics needed to get a new user started using XXX.
 For more detailed topic discussions, see the :ref:`user_guide`.

 .. contents:: Table of contents
    :local: